 - Tools not required to lift off side panels, rear grille or top hood

-- The top hood is manufactured from aluminum for easier lifting
+- The top hood is manufactured from steel and is lift-assisted for easier raising

 - One Side Service

 - All daily checks and all filters are on the driver’s side, where there are hinged access doors.
 This is for convenience as well as to eliminate anyone having to access the engine compartment on the right side where the DPF, DOC and the complete exhaust system is located.

 - Complete ergonomic redesign including dash, switch panels, and armrest, etc.